rccUser001/wrf_cesm2/README.md

 2. Recreate your own Conda envrionment.
 3. Build your personal version/cases in this environment.

+Or you can just do 3. once module is loaded.

 _Be sure to adjust environment variables and dependencies as needed for your specific requirements._

 ## CESM - Specific Guidelines